Superman '78: The Metal Curtain

 Metallo attacks Washington, D.C. to challenge Superman to a rematch for the world to see.
 With help from the military, Superman is able to hold his own, but still struggles against Metallo's kryptonite.
 Suddenly, he is contacted by Lex via radio frequency.
 Lex reveals that he created Metallo's armor and guides Superman to activate an emergency fail-safe to shut down the power.
 With thirty seconds before the armor powers down completely, Metallo quickly flees the scene.

 Superman, Lois, and General Lane meet Lex in the California Desert, where he confirms he was the one who sold the armor to Colonel Evers that night on the docks, not knowing Evers was secretly Morosov.
-He also reveals the armor doesn't have any weaknesses besides the fail-safe (which the Soviets have removed after Metallo's last fight with Superman).
+He also reveals the armor has no weaknesses besides the fail-safe (which the Soviets have removed after Metallo's last fight with Superman).
 Despite the risks, Superman decides to confront Metallo in Moscow to avoid endangering more innocent lives.

 Upon his arrival, the citizens flee in terror due to the Russian military's propaganda against him.
 Morosov believes they can use this opportunity to sacrifice soldiers against him to push their narrative further, but Nikolaev, now more prone to anger due to the kryptonite's effects on his body, disobeys his orders and dons the Metallo armor.
 Superman's attempts to negotiate with Metallo initially fall on deaf ears, and the Russian soldier puts multiple bystanders in danger in his attempt to eliminate him.
 As the Man of Steel goes out of his way to save the citizens during the fight, the people begin to realize the propaganda against him is wrong and help Superman convince Metallo to stand down.

 Morosov arrives with the military and threatens to replace Nikolaev as Metallo if he doesn't kill Superman, but Nikolaev vows not to let the kryptonite suit harm anyone again and sacrifices himself by flying into space and detonating the suit.
-Though Morosov is determined not to let anyone remember Nikolaev as a hero, Superman reminds him that the Moscow citizens who witnessed his death will and threatens to take action if he attempts to stop them.
-With the Moscow news not reporting the fight, Superman shows up at the Daily Planet to confirm his survival.
+Though Morosov is determined not to let anyone remember Nikolaev as a hero, Superman reminds him that the Moscow citizens who witnessed his death will threaten to take action if he attempts to stop them.
+With the Moscow news not reporting the fight, Superman arrives at the Daily Planet to confirm his survival.